 Brain hypothermia (cooling) is achieved by placing a water-filled cooling cap fitted around the infant’s head.
 Total body cooling is achieved by placing fluid-filled blankets or cool packs around the newborn in order to reduce the baby’s body temperature to between 89.6 and 95 degrees and maintaining this temperature without interruption for 72 hours.
 When the baby’s temperature is brought back up, it is done so very slowly until normal body temperature is achieved.
 Since some hospitals do not have the ability to practice this head and body cooling standard of care yet, babies in need of the treatment are typically quickly transferred to a hospital that can provide a higher level of care.

-If a medical professional or hospital failed to provide head and body cooling therapy for an infant in need within the appropriate time (usually within 6 hours of birth), they may be held accountable for a birth injury or for causing an exacerbation of an existing birth injury that occurred as a result of failing to provide cooling.
-Call us today at 877-262-9767 to speak with a birth injury lawyer if you believe your child suffered a head and body cooling birth injury.
+Did a medical professional or hospital fail to provide head and body cooling therapy for your baby within the appropriate time (usually within six hours of birth)?
+They may be held accountable for a birth injury, or for causing an exacerbation of an existing birth injury that occurred as a result of failing to provide cooling.

 The following reviews from our clients do not constitute a guarantee, warranty, or prediction regarding the outcome of another legal matter.
 The cases mentioned in the reviews are illustrative of some of the matters previously handled by Grant & Eisenhofer involving various areas of birth injury law.
 These reviews are endorsements.